 As for viewers, instant reaction triggers instant judgments, often building off the tone of comments that have gone before.
 If reaction becomes outrage, are we even aware when it crosses over into shaming, bullying, threatening and deconstructing… fueled by assuming the other person “deserves” whatever we volley at them from behind the net of our anonymity?
 The irony is that our own thoughtlessness, insensitivity and capacity to injure can occur with the greatest frequency when we are convinced of the rightness of our own point of view.

 In Dignity: Its Essential Role in Resolving Conflict, author Donna Hicks writes that while people have to earn respect through behaviors and actions, “dignity is a birthright” that everyone deserves.
 “Treating people badly because they have done something wrong only perpetuates the cycle of indignity,”she writes.
 “What is worse,” she continues, “we violate our own dignity in the process.
 Others’ bad behavior doesn’t give us license to treat them badly in return.”

 “Dignity” — honoring one’s own and others –an enduring antidote to support diversity of opinion and our humanity.

 Gael O’Brien, July 15, 2015

 Gael O’Brien is The Ethics Coach columnist for Entrepreneur Magazine.
-She is also a columnist for Business Ethics Magazine where her July column is “American Apparel: Sex, Power and Terrible Corporate Governance.”
+She is also a columnist for Business Ethics Magazine where her July column is “Why More Companies Are Speaking Out on Social Issues.”